csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 ### 19.4.2 Three-Phase Commit

 The three-phase commit (3PC) protocol is an extension of the two-phase commit protocol that avoids the blocking problem under certain assumptions.
-In partic- ular, it is assumed that no network partition occurs, and not more than _k_ sites fail, where _k_ is some predetermined number.
-Under these assumptions, the pro- tocol avoids blocking by introducing an extra third phase where multiple sites are involved in the decision to commit.
+In particular, it is assumed that no network partition occurs, and not more than _k_ sites fail, where _k_ is some predetermined number.
+Under these assumptions, the protocol avoids blocking by introducing an extra third phase where multiple sites are involved in the decision to commit.
 Instead of directly noting the commit decision in its persistent storage, the coordinator first ensures that at least _k_ other sites know that it intended to commit the transaction.
 If the coordinator fails, the remaining sites first select a new coordinator.
 This new coordinator checks the status of the protocol from the remaining sites; if the coordinator had decided to commit, at least one of the other _k_ sites that it informed will be up and will ensure that the commit decision is respected.
 The new coordinator restarts the third phase of the protocol if some site knew that the old coordinator intended to commit the transaction.
 Otherwise the new coordinator aborts the transaction.

 While the 3PC protocol has the desirable property of not blocking unless _k_ sites fail, it has the drawback that a partitioning of the network may appear to be the same as more than _k_ sites failing, which would lead to blocking.
 The protocol also has to be implemented carefully to ensure that network partitioning (or more than _k_ sites failing) does not result in inconsistencies, where a transaction is committed in one partition and aborted in another.
 Because of its overhead, the 3PC protocol is not widely used.
 See the bibliographical notes for references giving more details of the 3PC protocol.

 ### 19.4.3 Alternative Models of Transaction Processing

-For many applications, the blocking problem of two-phase commit is not accept- able.
+For many applications, the blocking problem of two-phase commit is not acceptable.
 The problem here is the notion of a single transaction that works across multiple sites.
 In this section, we describe how to use _persistent messaging_ to avoid the problem of distributed commit, and then briefly outline the larger issue of _workflows;_ workflows are considered in more detail in Section 26.2.

 To understand persistent messaging, consider how one might transfer funds between two different banks, each with its own computer.
 One approach is to have a transaction span the two sites and use two-phase commit to ensure atomicity.
 However, the transaction may have to update the total bank balance, and blocking could have a serious impact on all other transactions at each bank, since almost all transactions at the bank would update the total bank balance.